Updated June 25th, 2021

 Hawkeye Access allows you to browse the internet using your eyes.
-When the app is opened, it takes the user through a five-point calibration process.
+When the app is opened, it takes the user through a nine-point calibration process.
 There is a brief tutorial that teaches you how to navigate: i.e., scroll, go back, or return to the home page.

 This app does rely on the user being able to speak.
 Dictation is used to perform a search or provide input to text fields (such as your Twitter login).
 This poses a challenge for people who need AAC, or whose speech is not clear.

 You can use Hey Siri to open the app, so the user is not dependent on outside help.
 The app is customizable, so you can adjust the sensitivity, pick your selection mode, and configure your timing.
 Pretty cool.

 There are now some options out there for those who need AAC.
 One app is called I Have Voice.
 It is is set up for the basic communication of physical needs and does not provide access to generative language.

 The app is aimed at adults with ALS.
 You can use your eyes to select between two pages of “Actions” (messages).
 It is possible to edit and create new actions.
 There is a limited set of icons that you can choose to go with your written text.

 You can choose between using dwell or a blink to activate the icons.
 There is no calibration procedure, so it takes a while to get the feel for how to make small motions to control the cursor on the screen.
 It is possible to change the sensitivity of the cursor, your blink, or your dwell time.

 Some other apps that offer similar functionality are Pigio and SpeakProse.